 - Delft was also well connected to Dutch harbors, from which their pottery was exported worldwide.

 - Finally, Delft welcomed Antwerp’s best potters when they fled from their city after the Dutch blocked access from Antwerp to the sea.

 Between 1600-1700, the Delft Blue industry flourished, and, at its peak, there were about 30 factories in and around Delft.

 Today, there is only a single Delft Blue factory in Delft, the Royal Delft Blue.
-Fortunately, the Royal Delft Blue factory can be visited.
-During this visit, you will get a complete tour of the history and production of Delft pottery.
-You can find more information on their website.
+Fortunately, the Royal Delft Blue factory can be visited and I described this museum in another article on this website.

 Where In Delft Was William Of Orange Murdered?

 The Prinsenhof Museum is a beautiful museum located centrally in Delft, which was the home of William of Orange.
 One of the most important events in Dutch history occurred in the Prinsenhof.
 On 10 July 1984, Prince William of Orange was murdered in The Prinsenhof by Balthasar Gerards.
 Balthasar Gerard’s bullet hit Prince William of Orange in his chest, and he died later of his injuries.
 The bullet hole can still be seen in the wall today.

 This bullet hole is by no means the only thing the Prinsenhof museum offers in terms of historical value.
 You can also learn more about famous people from Delft, such as the painter Johannes Vermeer and the scientists Antoni van Leeuwenhoek and Hugo De Groot, who were world-famous in their days.

 Up-to-date information about opening hours and exhibitions in The Prinsenhof Museum can be found on their website.